twonoise/Byte-oriented-HSL-to-RGB-conversion/README.md

 The problem with integer math is it way harder than floats.
 Here I am try to see if it will work, and how fast and precise it is.

-I will use this reference code [^1]; this one, as well as any other you may find, are uses float math.
-This time it will be only one way, HSL->RGB.
+I will use this reference code [^1]; this one, as well as any other you may find, include for 8-bit slow microcontrollers (_sic!_), are **uses float math**.
+This time I will try only one way, HSL->RGB.
 This solves most of tasks; not solved ones are include luma inversion of images (icons).
 TODO.

 I provide C code here for research of precision and speed.